Stream Edit non-interactive edit

 The new-line escape sequence, \n, matches a new-line embedded in WORK.

-A period . matches any character except the terminal new-line of WORK.
+A period . does not match the ending new-line of WORK.

 Use the negation function ! to have commands applied only to non-selected WORK areas .